Sam Groth: 2016: Loss of form

-Groth commenced the 2016 season with a wild card into Brisbane International.
-He lost to Chung Hyeon in round one.
+Groth began 2016 with a wildcard entry into the Brisbane International.
+He lost to Chung Hyeon in the first round.
 He also lost in round one at the Sydney International to Federico Delbonis.
 At the Australian Open, Groth defeated Adrian Mannarino before losing to number 2 seed Andy Murray in the second round.
-Groth partnered Lleyton Hewitt in the men's doubles at the Australian Open, making the third round.
-Groth played for Australia in Davis Cup World Group losing his singles match to John Isner in straight sets.
+Groth partnered Lleyton Hewitt in the men's doubles at the Australian Open, making it to the third round.
+Groth played for Australia in Davis Cup losing his singles match to John Isner in straight sets.
 He had a first round loss at the first Masters 1000 of the year at Indian Wells to Leonardo Mayer.
-Groth then defeated Víctor Estrella Burgos at the Miami but he lost to Dominic Thiem in the second round.
-At the 2016 French Open, Groth lost in round 1 to 9-time champion Rafael Nadal.
-At 2016 Wimbledon, Groth lost in round 1 to Kei Nishikori.
-Groth had a last minute call-up to represent Australia at the 2016 Summer Olympics in Rio de Janeiro, but lost in the first round to Belgium's David Goffin.
-Groth played across North America with limited success on the singles ATP World Tour, but won his second doubles title in Newport before returning to the Challenger Circuit, winning his 4th single title in Las Vegas.
-Groth ended 2016 with a ranking of 185.
+Groth then defeated Víctor Estrella Burgos at the Miami Open before going down to Dominic Thiem in the second round.
+At the French Open, Groth lost in round 1 to 9-time champion Rafael Nadal.
+At Wimbledon, Groth lost in the first round to Kei Nishikori.
+Groth had a last-minute call-up to represent Australia at the 2016 Summer Olympics in Rio de Janeiro, albeit losing to Belgium's David Goffin in the first round.
+Groth played across North America with limited success on the ATP singles World Tour, although the misery was short-lived as he won his second doubles title in Newport before returning to the Challenger Circuit, winning his 4th singles title in Las Vegas.
+Groth ended the 2016 season as the world no.185 rank.

 2017

-Groth commenced the 2017 with a wild card into the 2017 Brisbane International, where he defeated Pierre-Hugues Herbert before losing to Dominic Thiem in round 2.
-Groth reached the quarter-final of the 2017 Canberra Challenger, losing to eventual champion Dudi Sela.
-Groth lost in round 1 of the 2017 Australian Open to Steve Darcis, but paired with Chris Guccione to reach the quarter-final of the doubles, losing to eventual champions Henri Kontinen and John Peers.
+Groth began 2017 with a wildcard into the 2017 Brisbane International, where he defeated Pierre-Hugues Herbert before losing to Dominic Thiem in the second round.
+Groth reached the quarterfinal of the 2017 Canberra Challenger, losing to eventual champion Dudi Sela.
+Groth lost in the first round of 2017 Australian Open to Steve Darcis, before pairing up with Chris Guccione to reach the quarterfinal of the doubles, losing to eventual champions Henri Kontinen and John Peers.

-In February, Groth was selected to play in round 1 the 2017 Davis Cup against Czech Republic, he paired with John Peers to win the doubles and taking Australia to an unbeatable 3–0.
-Groth went to North America but lost in qualifying for Indian Wells Masters and Drummondville Challenger singles but won the doubles at Drummondville.
+In February, Groth was selected to play in the first round of the 2017 Davis Cup against the Czech Republic, he paired with John Peers to win the doubles and taking Australia to a whitewash victory of 3–0.
+Groth toured to North America, beginning by losing qualifying in the singles for Indian Wells Masters, then at the Drummondville Challenger he also lost qualifying in the singles, before going onto win the doubles at Drummondville.
 In June, Groth made the semi-final of Ilkley Trophy.

 2018: Retirement

-2018 Australian Open turned out to be Groth's last tournament before retirement.
-He lost in singles qualifying to Taylor Fritz.
-He paired with former world no. 1 compatriot Lleyton Hewitt in doubles and reached the quarterfinals and paired with compatriot Samantha Stosur in mixed doubles.
+The 2018 Australian Open turned out to be Groth's last tournament before his retirement.
+He lost in his singles quarterfinal match to Taylor Fritz.
+He paired with former world no. 1 compatriot Lleyton Hewitt in doubles, where they reached the quarterfinals.
+He also paired with compatriot Samantha Stosur in the mixed doubles.